Fantasia Festival presents Sweetie You Won’t Believe It on digital from the 21st February 2022.

 Dastan (Daniyar Alshinov) spends his days desperately trying to balance his wife’s pregnancy with his own needs.
-Her mood swings and volatility, causing more than a few angry outbursts at home.
-So as a break from all the turmoil, Dastan decides to spend a relaxing weekend fishing with his best friends Arman (Azamat Marklenov) and Muram (Yerlan Prynsetov); much to the disdain of his wife, whose waters may break at any moment.
+To relax, Dastan plans a break from all the tension at home through a relaxing weekend fishing trip with his best friends Arman (Azamat Marklenov) and Muram (Yerlan Prynsetov).
+However, this break only adds to the turmoil at home as his wife waits for her waters to break.
 But, for Dastan, a boys weekend away is just what he needs; a chance to reconnect with the friends he has been distant from for a while.

 READ MORE: WHY DON’T YOU JUST DIE

-Like the superb Why Don’t You Just Die of 2018, Nurgaliyev perfectly balances violence with humour.
-Each gory scene, followed by a beautifully timed gag.
-But it is within Nurgaliyev’s homage to the slasher horror that Sweetie, You Won’t Believe It truly sings.
-Its horror inspiration’s clearly on display, while at the same time subverted through comedy.
+Like the superb Why Don’t You Just Die (2018), Nurgaliyev perfectly balances the violence and gore of his movie with humour.
+Here each gory scene is followed by a beautifully timed gag.
+But it is within Nurgaliyev’s homage to the history of slasher horror that Sweetie, You Won’t Believe It truly sings.
 Here, we have a sprinkling of the Texas Chainsaw Massacre, a splatter of Deliverance and a wonderful homage to The Loved Ones in the final act.
-The result of this is a veritable feast of horror classics rolled into a comedy that echoes The Hangover.
+The result is a veritable feast of horror classics rolled into a comedy that echoes The Hangover.
 Now, if all this sounds like it really shouldn’t work, you would be right.
 But, strangely, it does, and while it occasionally trips up on the mayhem at its heart, the final picture is nonetheless impressive.

-This is partly due to Alshinov, Marklenov and Prynsetov, all of whom shine throughout.
-But, praise also has to sit with Akmolda; his deranged killer not only beautifully brought to life but inspired.
-Here we have a strange mix of Pluto from The Hills Have Eyes and T-1000 from Terminator 2: Judgement Day.
-The resulting villain, an absolute delight to watch as his bloody spree cuts through the comedy like a hot knife through butter.
+This success is partly due to Alshinov, Marklenov and Prynsetov, who shine throughout, but praise also sits with Akmolda, whose deranged killer is inspired.
+Here we are offered a strange mix of Pluto from The Hills Have Eyes and T-1000 from Terminator 2: Judgement Day.
+The result is an absolute delight to watch as Akmolda’s bloody spree cuts through the comedy like a hot knife through butter.